luispedro/BuildingMachineLearningSystemsWithPython/ch04/README.rst

 may remove the input file if you want to save disk space (``data/enwiki-latest-pages-articles.xml.bz2``).

+To generate the model, you can run the ``wikitopics_create.py`` script, while the ``wikitopics_plot.py`` script will plot the most heavily discussed topic as well as the least heavily discussed one.

 You should not expect that your results will exactly match the results in the book, for two reasons: